interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ### ASN.1 {#ed25519-sha-256-condition-asn1}

     -- Condition Fingerprint
-    Ed25519Subfulfillment ::= SEQUENCE {
+    Ed25519Sha512Fulfillment ::= SEQUENCE {
       publicKey            OCTET STRING (SIZE(32)),
       signature            OCTET STRING (SIZE(64))
     }

     -- Fulfillment
-    Ed25519Sha256FingerprintContents ::= SEQUENCE {
+    Ed25519FingerprintContents ::= SEQUENCE {
       publicKey            OCTET STRING (SIZE(32))
     }

 ### Condition Format {#ed25519-sha-256-condition-type-condition}

-The fingerprint of an ED25519-SHA-256 condition is the SHA-256 digest of the DER encoded Ed25519 public key.
-While the public key is already very small and constant size, we hash it for consistency with the other types.
+The fingerprint of an ED25519-SHA-256 condition is the SHA-256 digest of the DER encoded Ed25519 public key included as the only value within a SEQUENCE.
+While the public key is already very small and constant size, we wrap it in a SEQUENCE type and hash it for consistency with the other types.

 ### Fulfillment {#ed25519-sha-256-condition-type-fulfillment}

+The fulfillment of an ED25519-SHA-256 crypto-condition is an Ed25519Sha512Fulfillment which is a SEQUENCE of:

 publicKey
-: is an octet string containing the Ed25519 public key.
+: An octet string containing the Ed25519 public key.

 signature
-: is an octet string containing the Ed25519 signature.
+: An octet string containing the Ed25519 signature.

 ### Validating {#ed25519-sha-256-condition-type-validating}